At a Glance:

 Assist couples and families by becoming a Licensed Marriage and Family Therapist.
 Work knowledgeably as a therapist in a variety of clinical settings, including private, institutional, community, ecclesiastical, ethnic, and culturally and socioeconomically diverse arenas.

-The program is generally two to four years in length with 67 semester hours of course work required as a minimum for graduation.
+The program is generally three to four years in length with 68 semester hours of course work required as a minimum for graduation.
 Each student must complete a minimum of 20 hours of personal counseling/therapy.

 School Counseling (MA or Certificate)